matthewdeancooper/lightning_proto/README.md

   <img src="readme_model_output.png" width="700">
 </p>

-* Training pipeline assumes data is organised as in the test_dataset folder.
+* The training pipeline assumes data is organised as in the test_dataset folder.
 The DataModule handles paths, which are read to arrays per batch for training.

   The image file `test_dataset/<patient>/img/<array>.npy` matches with a mask `test_dataset/<patient>/mask/<array>.npy`.

 * Inference pipeline assumes data is a directory path to a DICOM imaging series.
 Each image in a series will be converted to a array for inference.

 ## Setup